 Despite the ruling, schools continued to remain segregated as mobs threatened violence if school integration was implemented.

 Segregated housing is another racist infrastructure.
 White people were fed the propaganda that having an Afro-American move into their neighborhood would destroy housing values, home ownership being the lever, the steppingstone for middle-class wealth.
-Afro-Americans purchasing a house in all white neighborhoods were subjected to multiple forms of violence, including murder and firebombing—the south as well as in the north.
+Afro-Americans purchasing a house in all white neighborhoods were subjected to multiple forms of violence, including murder and firebombing— in the South as well as in the North.

 “…most people still do not turn first to history and social structure to explain why African-Americans have less wealth, lower test scores, and are concentrated in inner cities and a few suburbs.”
 Page 416 Sundown Towns, James Loewen

 Housing segregation and discrimination is another systemic racist structure, many years in fabrication.
 Segregated neighborhoods are a direct consequence of ‘Red Lining’, a process whereby a circle is drawn on a map by bankers who then deny mortgages to people of color in that red-lined area, which in turn denies the one sure-fire route to generational wealth.
 If that wasn’t enough, unscrupulous speculators descended on these neighborhoods and financed homes for residents.
 This sleight of hand con got residents to pay finance companies to secure a house.
 Only problem was, they had no equity until the house was fully paid for.
 And if they missed a payment, the finance company had the right to seize back the house, leaving the potential homeowners bereft.